 If appropriate, consider sharing cash recipient lists with community committees for verification.
 You may also want to post lists publicly in trusted and easily accessible locations.

 Ask about people’s preferred channels for asking questions or providing feedback to the Red Cross Red Crescent.
 Use these preferences to set up a complaint and feedback mechanism which should continue for the duration of all CVA activities.
 If a complaint or feedback mechanism already exists within the NS or the wider humanitarian response, consider using this if it is accessible to and trusted by communities.
-Consider actively bolstering capacity of any existing feedback mechanism to enable it to effectively support CVA activities, and ensure contact details and feedback and complaint processes are well known to people in areas where you are working.
+Consider actively bolstering the capacity of any existing feedback mechanism to enable it to effectively support CVA activities and ensure contact details and feedback and complaint processes are well known to people in areas where you are working.

 Train or brief volunteers on basic community engagement and Protection, Gender and Inclusion.